15 Ways to Know When to Leave a Relationship

 Related Reading: Lack of Communication- Can It Be Fatal to a Relationship?

-When love starts to fade, you feel the grief of the loss of your partner but might not make efforts to do anything about it because the relationship looks hopeless to you.
+When love starts to fade, you feel the grief of the loss of your partner but might not make an effort to do anything about it because the relationship looks hopeless to you.

 You feel a disconnect in the relationship and feel your partner has stopped expressing their love for you through words and actions.
 At the same time, you stop showing love to your partner as well.
 If this feeling continues for a longer period of time, you must take it as a red alert.